 What is tooth resorption (TR)?

 TR, tooth resorption, causes the tooth's hard tissue to gradually break down.
 It usually starts at the root level (under the gums) and then gradually spreads to the crown and gives rise to holes.
 Eventually the tooth can fall out.
 When the disease affects the crown, it causes great pain and suffering for affected cats.
-What causes the disease is still unknown.
+What causes the disease in cats is still unknown.

 Symptoms of TR in cats